niravparmar/niravparmar/README.md

 >* Continuously monitor and improve the performance of the platform.
 >* Collaborate with cross-functional teams to ensure the platform meets the needs of energy auditors.

- at Bot2Do Technologies | Chennai, India | December 2018 - August 2020

 **Full Stack Developer**
 | _Bot2Do Technologies, Chennai, India_ | _December 2018 - August 2020_